Introduction

 10 Cards Rummy

 In this variant, players are dealt a smaller hand of only 10 cards instead of the standard 13.
-This variation increases the pace of the game and requires players to meld faster and make quicker decisions.
+This variation increases the game's pace and requires players to meld faster and make quicker decisions.

 13 Cards Rummy